Merzasphor/MWSE/docs/source/lua/type/tes3creature.rst

     The items currently equipped to the actor.

 `fatigue`_ (`number`_)
-    The creature's max fatigue.
+    The actor's max fatigue.

 `flies`_ (`boolean`_)
     Access to the creature's flies flag.

 `health`_ (`number`_)
-    The creature's max health.
+    The actor's max health.

 `id`_ (`string`_)
     The unique identifier for the object.